| +Home | Museum | Articles | Advertising | Links | EMail Me |

 Manufactured by The General Corporation of Japan, the

-1970's.
+introduced in 1967.
 The machine provides sixteen digits of capacity, with fixed

 decimal point settings ranging from zero to nine digits behind the